SAULdigitalfabrication/benchparklet/README.md

 Once all the correct parts have been gathered follow this process for each set
 * Attach a bolt to one end of three threaded bars
-* Slot each of these bars through the holes on  the first panel, e.g Panel 1, Panel 11, Panel 21, etc.,
+* Slot each of these bars through the holes on  the first panel, e.g. Panel 1, Panel 11, Panel 21, etc.,
+  * Ensure that the number on the panel is facing outwards, e.g, not facing in the direction where the next panel will be placed.
 * Place an 18mm and a 12mm spacer on each bar
-* Slot the following panel onto the bars,
+* Slot the following panel onto the bars, e.g. Panel 2, Panel 12, Panel 22 etc.,
 * Place an 18mm and a 12mm spacer on each bar once more
+* Repeat this process until all ten panels have been attached together
+* To close the set: Attach the remaining 3 bolts to the ends of the threaded bars

 ##Attaching each set of 10 to another
   * **Elements required**

 _italic_
 **bold**